osllmai/inDox/README.md

 2. **Load Embedding Models**: Initialize your embedding model from OpenAI's selection of pre-trained models.

 ## Config Setup
 Before launching your first instance of **inDox**, it's crucial to properly configure the QA model and the embedding model.
-This configuration is done through the `IRA_3.config` YAML file.
+This configuration is done through the `IRA.config` YAML file.